DSCI-310-2024/DSCI-310-Group-11-Cricket-Analysis/README.md

 `conda activate dsci310_group11`

 4. Open JupyterLab and run the notebook.

+   **Note**: Some cells may take upto 4 minutes to run as our dataset is large, and we are performing hyperparameter optimization.

 **Dependencies needed**:
 - JupyterLab